seqeralabs/nf-training-intro/docs/part4-platform.md

 In our previous examples, we saved the results of the classification in a local folder called `results/` in our GitPod environment.
 However, now that we are running the pipeline on AWS, we want to save our results to a remote storage bucket so that we can also share the results with our colleagues.

-In the 'outdir' field of the Parameters page, you can specify the path below by replacing the `<your_name>` field with your actual name (please refrain from impersonating others :shakefist:):
+In the 'outdir' field of the Parameters page, you can specify the path below by replacing the `<YOUR_NAME>` field with your actual name (please refrain from impersonating others :shakefist:):

 ```
 s3://scidev-eu-west-1/nf-training/<your_name>/results